gylab-TAU/server-shell-script/README.md

 # running the script
-- run the script using the command "bash script.sh repository_name base_path repository
+- run the script using the command "bash script.sh repository_name base_path repository"

 ## Params
 - repository_name is the repository name as it is in github